rackerlabs/design-system/_component_design/bulk-selection.md

 ### Style

-Use these specifications when you construct basic bulk selection.
+Use these specifications when you construct bulk selection.

 {% endcolumn %}